Pahvant system lies on the hillside west of I-70 in Richfield. The

 your right.
 Find a spot for your car and begin pedaling north on Kiln-It.

-Line, Cairn-Age, and Snake Bite on your way down.
+or Tank Run on your way down.

 Heading downhill into the trail fork between Kiln-It